AdaGold/scrabble/README.md

 ### Primary Requirements
 Create a `Scrabble::Scoring` class with a __minimum of 8 specs__.
 The class should have the following **class methods**:

-- `self.score(word)`: returns the total score value for the given word.
+- `self.score(word)`: returns the total score for the given word.
 The word is input as a string (case insensitive).
 The chart in the baseline requirements shows the point value for a given letter.
   - A seven letter word means that a player used all the tiles.
 Seven letter words receive a __50__ point bonus.
 - `self.highest_score_from(array_of_words)`: returns **the word in the array with the highest score**.
 In the case of tie, use these tiebreaking rules:
-    - It’s better to use fewer tiles, in the case of a tie, prefer the work with the fewest letters.
+    - It’s better to use fewer tiles, in the case of a tie, prefer the word with the fewest letters.
     - There is a bonus for words that are seven letters.
 If the top score is tied between multiple words and one used all seven letters, choose the one with seven letters over the one with fewer tiles.
     - If the there are multiple words that are the same score and same length, pick the first one in the supplied list.

 ## Wave 2
 ### Primary Requirements
 Create a `Scrabble::Player` class with a __minimum of 11 specs__.
 The only required parameter for instances of the class is the player's `name`.
-Instances of the class should repond to the following messages:
+Instances of the class should repond to the following messages (note, this does not necessarily mean that each of these need to be written as _new methods_):

 - `#name`: returns the value of the `@name` instance variable
 - `#plays`: returns an Array of the words played by the player